MY 1910 CRAFTSMAN IN EAGLE ROCK

 THE REWARDS OF RESTORING AN OLD HOUSE (DESPITE THE DANGERS!)

 The rewards are huge.
 You will be saving a piece of history that is beautiful & tells a story & you will contribute to that story.
 You will learn & teach your children problem solving skills, design skills, communication & cooperation skills, prevailing over horrible surprises skills, budgeting skills & give them the opportunity to apply the things that they are learning in school.
-Studying the SDS’s (using the OSHA glossary!) & watching the videos is a great way to orient them to their physical environment & stretch those science chops.
+Studying the SDS’s themselves & watching the videos is a great way to orient them to their physical environment & stretch those science chops.
 It’s also a good opportunity to teach them that there are dangers in the environment that can be overcome with knowledge & planning.
 A great lesson to learn early!

 Old typewriter